MUKHTAR280506/AI-BANK-CHATBOT/README.md

 ---

 ## 🔹 HOW TO RUN
+Note-  openai api keys are removed from this repository as it is private to creator .
+To run the app save your api keys in .env file

 clone the repository to your computer using git commands. git remote add origin https://github.com/MUKHTAR280506/AI-BANK-CHATBOT.git